seeseemelk/nice-curses/README.md

     auto ui = new UI(curses, curses.stdscr, cfg);

 After that, you can construct some UI elements.
-All of the currently available UI element classes take UI object as the first argument in their constructors and there's no need to explicitly add them to the UI object via `addElement` method.
+All of the currently available UI element classes take UI object as the first argument of their constructors so there's no need to explicitly add them to the UI object via `addElement` method.

-Assuming you use the usual processing loop approach, you need then to read keyboard input with `getch` and feed it to the UI via its `void keystroke(int key)` method.
+Assuming you use the usual processing loop approach, you need then to read keyboard input with `getwch` and feed it to the UI via its `void keystroke(WChar key)` method.
 Note that this method may raise an exception to deliver UI elements' reaction to the key to the main loop.
-Those exceptions all inhering from UISignal class, and have `sender` field which contains the element that reacted to the keypress.
+Those exceptions all inherit from UISignal class, and have `sender` field which contains the element that reacted to the keystroke.

+Note that while whenever a list of `WChar`s is given below, the conversion from plain `char` or `Key` via `WChar`s constructor is omitted to avoid unnecessary clutter.

 Below will be given the list of currently available pre-made UIElement classes.

 ## class UI
 An UI object has following publicly available methods:
-- `void keystroke(int key)` - process a keystroke from the user.
+- `void keystroke(WChar key)` - process a keystroke from the user.
 This can change currently focused element and raise an exception inheriting from UISignal class.
 - `void draw(bool erase = true)` - draw the UI, optionally erasing the window